 Modified-Delphi Card Sorting

-As an alternative to open card sorting, information architect Celeste Lynn Paul created an alternative method called Modified-Delphi card sorting.
-Instead of having participants do their own card sorts in turn, then analyzing the combined data, when following the Modified-Delphi method, participants work one after another, refining a single model.
+As an alternative to open card sorting, information architect Celeste Lynn Paul created a method called modified-Delphi card sorting.
+Instead of having participants do their own card sorts in turn, then analyzing the combined data, when following the modified-Delphi method, participants work one after another, refining a single model.

 How the Modified-Delphi Method Works

-When using the Modified-Delphi method of card sorting, the first participant does a traditional open card sort.
+When using the modified-Delphi method of card sorting, the first participant does a traditional open card sort.
 Then, throughout the remaining sessions, each participant starts with the organization the previous participant created.
-A participant can choose either to modify that organization, as shown in Figure 4, or to scrap it and start over, creating a completely different organization.
+A participant can choose either to modify a previous participant’s card sort, as shown in Figure 4, or to scrap it and start over, creating a completely different organization.
 A study continues until the organizational structure stabilizes and participants are no longer making any significant changes.
-The result is an organization participants have reached by consensus.
+The result is an organizational structure that participants have reached by consensus.